-We see a lot of great websites experience declining traffic stats.
-It’s perplexing — and, quite bothersome.
+We see a lot of great brands experience declining website traffic stats.
+It’s perplexing — and can really impact your sales and revenue.
 For some, the problem starts gradually and gets worse steadily.
 Others are perfectly fine one day; but disaster seems to hit the next.

-It’s essential to get to the root of your problem and determine the underlying cause of your loss of traffic.
-After all, without traffic to your site, how can you do business with the world?
-Right?
+It’s essential to get to the root of your problem and determine the underlying cause of your loss of website traffic.
+After all, without traffic to your site, how can you do business with the world, right?
 But, it can be a difficult problem to diagnose.
 Several issues could be at play, or your website may just be outdated.

 Here are some of the most common reasons your website is losing traffic: